“What a fantastic place and people. Thank you for an amazing experience. A truly unique place.” Pete Rosenfeld

 |Number of Participants||Min.
 4 | Max.
 12|

-- Image reviews, critiques and post processing in Lightroom
+▪ Image reviews, critiques and post processing in Adobe Lightroom

-- Lodge Gear including: rubber boots & life jackets
+▪ Lodge Gear including: rubber boots and life jackets

-- Personalized shuttle to and from the Yellowknife airport, hotel & float base
+▪ Personalized shuttle to and from the Yellowknife airport, hotel and float base

 What’s Not Included

-Enjoy the benefits of spending a few days in Yellowknife before flying to Peterson’s Point Lake Lodge with our trip extension packages.
+- Spend time in Yellowknife: Enjoy the benefits of spending a few days in Yellowknife before flying to Peterson’s Point Lake Lodge or after your photography workshop with our trip extension packages.
 The complete package is designed to give you a taste of our northern city as well as, provide additional photo opportunities (nature hikes to scenic places, boating on Great Slave Lake, aurora tours) plus give you time to get to know fellow travellers.
 These trip extension options showcase the best of Yellowknife and our surrounding area.
+Arrangements are delivered under our sister company, My Backyard Tours, please check out our website for available tour options and/or contact us about creating a customized package for you My Backyard Tours.

 - Yellowknife Accommodations